madhavkarri/-CarND-TrafficSignClassifier-P3/MadhavKarri_CarNDP3_Writeup.md

 * Step 2: Convert color image to grayscale.
 It was observed conversion of color image to grayscale for this specific data set will lower/minimze the data size by reducing number of channels in the image without the loss of any features.
 * Step 3: Apply CLAHE (Contrast Limited Adaptive Histogram Equalization) algorithm to modify low contrast and brigthness images.
 This increases numer of acceptable samples for a given class
 * Step 4: Scale the processed image data to lie between 0 and 1 by dividing all the pixel values by 255.
 Will help numeircal stability and convergence during optimizationn process
 * Step 5: Center data around zero by using mean and variance.
 The mean and variance are calcualted through all the images per pixel from the same position.
-As in step 4, this will also help numeircal stability and convergence during optimizationn process
+As in step 4, this will also help numeircal stability and convergence during optimizationn process.
+Step 5 was not implemented initially.
+This was a later addition to increase accuracy of the training process.
+Ideally, this step should have been implemented prior to the execution of neural-network

 #### 2. Model Architecture
 * The neural-net model selected for this classification was based on convolutional neural-net (CNN) developed by  [Pierre Sermanet / Yann LeCun paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)